Skip to contents

 For each example, we will show case how to filter your data either directly downloaded as a data frame, or obtained from a SQLite database.

-First let’s get a collection of chickadee data to use.
-We’ll collect all public data on Carolina, black-capped and mountain chickadees (see the vignette on species codes) for more information on how to find species codes).
+First let’s get a set of Boreal Chickadee data to use (see the vignette on species codes) for more information on how to find species codes).

 The following examples use the “testuser” user which is not available to you.
 You can quickly sign up for a free account of your own to access and play around with these examples.
 Simply replace testuser with your own username.